AnnaWijetunga/teamshare-frontend/README.md

 # TEAMSHARE README

 Welcome - so glad you're here!
-This is the front end of TeamShare!
-Please click here for the back end:
+This is the front end of TeamShare.
+You're welcome to click below for the back end:

 https://github.com/aohibbard/teamshare-api